 Insurance companies will usually try to minimize the amount they have to pay, such as by arguing down the severity of an injury-related disability or claiming that a healthcare provider is not covered by workers’ compensation laws.
 Whatever the nature of your injury, you need the experience of a construction injury lawyer on your side.

 In addition to workers’ comp, you may be entitled to other benefits as well.
-These can involve a complex web of laws, regulations, and contracts, so consult with Hart & David prior to pursuing these claims.
+These can involve a complex web of laws, regulations, and contracts, so consult with Hart David Carson LLP prior to pursuing these claims.
 Common claims construction workers can make include:

 - Premises liability claims against a third party